merclangrat/merclangrat/README.md

 ## And if you'd like to hire me:

-I am a systems engineer with a strong interest in stable, long-term infrastructure – especially non-mainstream operating systems such as illumos, Solaris, \*BSD, and other deep UNIX technologies.
+I am a systems engineer with a strong interest in stable, long-term infrastructure – especially BSD systems, Linux in classic systems administration contexts (not just cloud orchestration), illumos, Solaris, and other deep UNIX technologies.

+Ideal roles include backend operations, infrastructure support, SRE on legacy or non-cloud-native systems, reproducible builds, or digital preservation work.

 I only consider remote positions in non-fast-paced environments where quality and deep understanding are valued over speed.
 I do not consider relocation for work (anyway, it doesn't make sense for remote work to relocate).

 **I work in English only and do not speak German** (and don’t plan to, please don’t ask).
 I am based in Berlin for now and cannot start earlier than 10am CET.

-Ideal roles include: backend operations, infrastructure support, SRE on legacy or non-cloud-native systems, reproducible builds, or digital preservation work.

 While I understand the need for occasional incidents, I prefer roles without frequent or unpredictable on-call rotations.
 Systems that regularly wake engineers at night often indicate deeper architectural or process issues, and I prefer helping to prevent those rather than firefighting them.